AlbertEMC2Stein/pyreport/README.md

 - [ ] Add support for bibliography and sources, maybe even with automatic citation generation via classes like Article, Book, Report, etc.
 - [ ] Add support for variable glossary or environment that automatically creates a glossary from all variables provided to it together with a short description
 - [ ] Add support for custom style files to customize the look of the report
+- [ ] Add support for with Reporter(...) as report: ... to automatically create a report and save it to a file

 ### Example how it could look like
 ```{python}